qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Click on the "EPSG" button in the extreme lower right corner of the
    screen.
-Under the :guilabel:`CRS` tab of the screen that appears, use the "Filter" tool to search for :guilabel:`WGS 84 / UTM zone 33S`.
+Under the :guilabel:`CRS` tab of the screen that appears, use the "Filter" tool to search for "33S".
 Select the entry :guilabel:`WGS 84 / UTM zone 33S` (with the EPSG code ``32733``).
 #.
 Click :guilabel:`OK`.
 The map is now in the ``UTM33S`` coordinate
    reference system.